panby34/river-ranz/content/posts/BreakaBull.md

 In addition to being our designated narrative programmer, I also contributed to some of *BreakaBull*'s story writing as well!
 I mainly worked on writing both the Salamander and the Tortoise.

 ![Concept art of the Salamander](/images/salamander.png "Salamander concept art") ![Concept art of the Tortoise](/images/tortoise.png "Tortoise concept art")

+#### The Salamander

+When designing the Salamander's backstory, I really wanted to have him seem very carefree and silly.
+Their tea order is always 100% random, making the Salamander the only customer to not have any specific preference when ordering.
+This means he can end up with some truly horrific orders, but his laid-back nature allows him to laugh it off and drink it anyway.
+Despite the Salamander being a silly, lighthearted character on the outside, they have a lot of feelings.
+When I started writing his story, I knew I wanted his main arc to focus on themes of community and belonging, and his story pieced itself together from there.

+{{< coffee-break title="Names" >}}
+Picking names for our characters took some time— [CHOSEN NAME] could've ended up as Sammy, Finn, Monty, or Flavio instead!
+{{< /coffee-break >}}

+#### The Tortoise

+dude i lowkey haven't written her yet. she's an old lady tho